Map and explore oxygen level data using charts

 - On the ribbon, on the Insert tab, in the Map Frames group, click the Map Frame drop-down arrow and choose the 2014 Chesapeake Bay Dissolved O2 map.

-- Click and drag a rectangle on the map layout to place the map.
+- Click and drag a rectangle on the layout to place the map frame.

 - In the Contents pane, double-click Map Frame.

-- In the Format Map Frame pane, under Options, name the map frame 2014 Chesapeake Bay Dissolved O2.
+- In the Element pane, under Options, for Name, 2014 Chesapeake Bay Dissolved O2.

-- On the ribbon, click the Format tab.
+- On the ribbon, click the Map Frame tab.

 - In the Size & Position group, change Width to 4.5 in and Height to 6 in (or 114 mm and 152 mm in metric units).